Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 While you’re expecting, it seems like everything you do affects your child.
 Therefore, I’m glad you’re looking for safe nose sprays.

-There are many to choose from, whether you prefer allergy symptom relief, a decongestant, or simple saline solution.
+There are many to choose from, whether you prefer allergy symptom relief, a decongestant, or a simple saline solution.
+Our only suggestion is that you may also be familiar with the decongestant pseudoephedrine(Sudafed).
+If you’re pregnant and in your first trimester, stay away from this

 If you discovered a spray today that’s made your life easier, please come back and tell us about it in the comments below.